 The World Comes to Ars

 The means and methods of the curé of Ars were not extraordinary; they were the means and methods available to any Catholic priest.
-(See “The Curé’s Methods of Evangelization,” page 30.)
+(See “The Curé’s Methods of Evangelization,” below.)
 On the other hand, he was extraordinary.
 And he had an extraordinary effect on almost everyone he met.
 He once rather naïvely recalled: “I began to speak about the love of God.
 Apparently everything went all right.
 Everybody wept.”
 When questioned, his parishioners replied: “Our curé is a saint.
 We must obey him.”
 And they did obey him.
 Very soon it was being said that Ars was no longer Ars.
 Several of the taverns even had to close down because of a lack of business.

 Moreover, the curé ended up converting many more than just the people of his parish, in part through missions he occasionally preached in surrounding towns.
 Also, word began to spread about the work of the curé of Ars, especially in the confessional, where he was spending more of his time.
 By 1827, after being pastor for nearly a decade, about 20 visitors a day were coming.
 Some of them were curious or mere onlookers; others, however, in increasing numbers, came to stand in line for confession or spiritual direction.
 By 1845, 300 to 400 were coming every day.
 A special office was set up at the railroad station in Lyons to sell tickets for Ars.
 Special horse carriages met the trains from Paris.
 Hotels and guesthouses were built.
 The waiting period for confession with the curé at times grew to a full week.
 During the last year of his life, more than 100,000 visitors passed through Ars.